 State Specific Resources

 Unemployment: To apply for unemployment insurance, visit the Illinois Department of Employment Security website and their FAQ here.
-The state is working to analyze the impact of the federal stimulus on Illinois – for questions on the package, click here.
+For a step-by-step video guide on applying for unemployment in IL, click here.

 Food: To apply for SNAP benefits, Temporary Assistance for Needy Families or Medicaid, visit the Illinois Department of Human Services website.